cwi-dis/iotsa/readme.md

 Allows showing static colors and repeating patterns on a NeoPixel LED.
 By default does not provide a web interface, only an API `set(rgb, onDuration, offDuration, count)` for use in your program.
 But see the _Led_ example for providing a web interface.

+The iotsaLed module also implements the `iotsaStatusInterface` protocol, and shows status information during the boot sequence and when the iotsa board is running in a nonstandard mode (configuration mode, OTA mode, etc).

 ### iotsaLogger.h

 Replaces the standard `Serial` object by an object that stores data in a memory buffer, and allows access to that memory buffer through the URL `/logger`.
 The buffer is tiny, 4Kb, but this allows some limited debugging over WiFi.